vrwallace/Yahwehmatrixlike/README.md

 3. Set your monitor not to power off when plugged in
 4. Enjoy
 5. Will create an installer when I have time
-6. Will settings when I get time
+6. Will add settings when I get time
 7. etc